Thanks for printing! Don't forget to come back to Atlanta Track Club for fresh articles!

 Andy has completed 15 marathons and three 50K races.
-He moved to Atlanta in 1992 to work for the 1996 Olympic Games.
+He moved to Atlanta in 1992 to work for the 1996 Olympic and Paralympic Games.
 He's been at Atlanta Track Club in various roles since 1999.

 Andy lives in Milton and when he's not running or coaching, he enjoys stamp collecting, auto racing. classic sci-fi movies, military history and good beer!